Root canal therapy

 Throughout your root canal treatment, the team at Coastal Dental Care will ensure every possible step is taken to make you feel comfortable and at ease.
 We will make certain all of your questions and queries are answered and that we work together as a team to preserve your teeth.

+It is normal to feel discomfort in the area around the tooth for a couple of days following treatment.
 Depending on the severity of your treatment, your tooth may require a dental crown, which will help to maintain the strength and structure of your tooth.
 Generally, your dentist will recommend this extra restorative work once they know how much needs to be carried out on the tooth to save it.